Online Classes Help Busy Mom Earn Degrees in Aeronautics and Unmanned Systems

 Kelcey Kocer ('18, ’21) knows a thing or two about how to juggle work and school with being a parent.
-After completing her A.S. in Aeronautics, she’s now pursuing her Bachelor of Science in Unmanned Systems Applications (BSUSA) with Embry-Riddle Worldwide.
+After completing her A.S. in Aeronautics, she followed up with a Bachelor of Science in Unmanned Systems Applications (BSUSA) through Embry-Riddle’s Worldwide Campus.

 She began working in the aviation field when she joined the U.S. Navy at 17 as an Aviation Machinist’s Mate.
 During her service, she gained experience as a mechanic and inspector on several types of aircraft.

-After spending six years in the Navy and having children, Kocer decided to end her enlistment to focus on her education.
+After spending six years in the Navy and having children, Kocer decided to end her enlistment in 2020 to focus on her education.

 “When it comes to being a full-time mother, student and worker, utilizing your support such as family, friends and co-workers can benefit a lot,” she said.
 “I have learned throughout my education that when it comes to support, don’t be afraid to ask, even superheroes couldn’t do it alone.”